MandaGayatri/IRCTC-RESERVATION-MANUAL-TESTING/README.md

    Scenarios

-   Reports
+   Defects

 # Introduction:

-In manual testing, it is crucial to have well-defined test cases, detailed scenarios and insightful reports.
-This repository aims to provide a centralized location for organizing and documenting these artifacts to enhance the efficiency and effectiveness of manual testing projects.
+In manual testing, having well-defined test cases, detailed scenarios, and insightful reports is essential.
+This repository aims to provide a centralized place for organizing and documenting these elements, making manual testing projects more efficient and effective.
+By keeping everything in one location, it simplifies the process, prevents duplication, and promotes better collaboration among team members.

 # Test Cases